quintel/pyetm/README.md

 This package provides a set of tools for interaction with the Energy Transition Model's API.
 Learn more about the Energy Transition Model [here](https://energytransitionmodel.com/).
-The package is designed to be a modular tool that advanced users can incorporate into their workflows.
+The package is designed to be a modular tool that advanced users can incorporate into their scenario workflows.
 The complete documentation is available [via the ETM documentation page](https://docs.energytransitionmodel.com/main/pyetm/introduction).

 ## Installation

-You can clone the pyetm from [our Github](https://github.com/quintel/pyetm).
-The package is also available via pip like any other python package - install it and use it in your project!
+You can clone pyetm from [our Github](https://github.com/quintel/pyetm).
+The package is also available via pip - install it and use it in your project!
 ```
 pip install pyetm
 ```